Sylvia Nasar

-Sylvia Nasar (born 17 August 1947) is an Uzbek German-born American journalist.
-She is best known for her biography of John Forbes Nash Jr., A Beautiful Mind, for which she won the National Book Critics Circle Award for Biography.
-Nasar currently serves as Knight Professor Emerita at Columbia University's School of Journalism.
+Sylvia Nasar (born 17 August 1947) is an American journalist.
+She is best known for her biographical book of John Forbes Nash Jr., A Beautiful Mind, for which she won the National Book Critics Circle Award for Biography.
+Nasar is Knight Professor Emerita at Columbia University's School of Journalism.

-Early life and history
+Biography

-Nasar was born in Rosenheim, Germany, to a Bavarian mother and an Uzbek father, Rusi Nasar, who later joined the CIA as an intelligence officer.
+Sylvia Nasar was born in Rosenheim, Germany, to a Bavarian mother and an Uzbek father, Rusi Nasar, a former Nazi collaborator who later joined the CIA as an intelligence officer.
 Her family immigrated to the United States in 1951, then moved to Ankara, Turkey, in 1960.
 She graduated with a BA in literature from Antioch College in 1970 and earned a Master's degree in economics at New York University in 1976.
 For four years, she did research with Nobel Laureate Wassily Leontief.
-She joined Fortune magazine as a staff writer in 1983, became a columnist for U.S. News & World Report in 1990, and was an economic correspondent for the New York Times from 1991 to 1999.
-She was the first John S. and James L. Knight Professor of Business Journalism at Columbia University.